Get Help with Medicaid Renewal

 • Input your address, contact information, Social security number, number of people in your home, phone numbers, the best way to get in touch, and the best time to call during the work week.

-• If that reason is “failed to submit,” you still have another 90 days to submit your redetermination application.
+• If that reason is “failed to submit,” you still have another 90 days to submit your renewal application, but your coverage will be suspended during that time.

 • If you were denied for any other reason, you have the option to appeal that decision.